powersj/telegraf/plugins/processors/date/README.md

 # Date Processor Plugin

-Use the `date` processor to add the metric timestamp as a human readable tag.
+Use the `date` processor to either add a metric timestamp as a human readable tag or field or to translate an existing timestamp from one format to another.

 A common use is to add a tag that can be used to group by month or year.

-A few example usecases include:
+A few example use cases include:

 1) consumption data for utilities on per month basis
 2) bandwidth capacity per month
 3) compare energy production or sales on a yearly or monthly basis
+4) translate an existing timestamp into a unix timestamp

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->